PHGameStudio/phgamestudio.github.io/indie-archive.md

 Use Crossover to run exes on Mac, use Steam or wine for Linux

-Download Crossover for mac [here](https://www.macbed.com/crossover-25-1/)
+Download Crossover for Mac [here](https://www.macbed.com/crossover-25-1/)